-Step 1: Select the Rectangle Tool (M) from the toolbar and create a long rectangle.
+Step 1: Select the Rectangle Tool (keyboard shortcut M) from the toolbar and create a long rectangle.
 Something like this, that looks like a thick line.

 Step 2: Duplicate the line (rectangle).

-Select the duplicated line and hold Command + D to repeat the action and make multiple copies of the line.
+Select the duplicated line and hold Command + D (keyboard shortcut for step and repeat)to repeat the action and make multiple copies of the line.

 Step 3: Select all lines, go to the overhead menu and select Object > Envelope Distort > Make with Mesh.

-Step 4: Select the Direct Selection Tool (A) from the toolbar, click and drag to select the first two columns.
+Step 4: Select the Direct Selection Tool (keyboard shortcut A) from the toolbar, and click and drag to select the first two columns.
 When the columns are selected, you will see anchor points on the rows.